Surfing in India for the first time? Here are the beaches you can go to!

 Pondicherry has a lengthy surfing season, from June to January, with waves reaching heights of up to 12 feet.

+Although India is a veritable paradise for thrill seekers, with a wide variety of water sports to choose from, surfing wasn't widely popular.
+But now, there are many locations across the country that are becoming popular among surfers.

-With India's extensive coastline, we have lots of opportunities to surf, yet large waves aren't always reliable, are they?
-This means that you must choose the ideal setting in which to carry out your plan.
-Here, however, is a rundown of the most fabulous five locations in India to catch some waves and have a blast surfing.
+Given India's extensive coastline, there are plenty of hot spots for surfers, but there's always the risk of missing out on riding those waves as weather conditions may vary.
+This means surfing enthusiasts would have to choose the ideal setting to execute their plan.
+Here is a rundown of five fabulous locations in India to catch some waves and have a blast surfing.

 Kovalam Beach